acbouzas/Backtesting-SMA-App/README.md

 This application helps you backtest the moving average crossover popular strategyby and compare it with a buy-and-hold strategy.
 The app will display the backtested results, including the total return and a chart showing the strategy's performance.

-## Requirements

-Before running the code, you need to install the following Python libraries:

-- yfinance
-- pandas
-- streamlit
-- numpy

 ## How It Works

 Here's an example of how the app works: